 SECTION 501.
 Powers and Duties.

 The Mayor shall be recognized as the official head of the City for all political, representative and ceremonial purposes, by the Courts for the purposes of serving civil processes, and by the Governor for military purposes.
-In time of public danger or emergency, he may direct the administration of the City government through the City Manager.
+In time of public danger or emergency, the Mayor may direct the administration of the City government through the City Manager.

-The Mayor shall be charged with the duty of making recommendations to the Council on all matters of policy and program which require Council decision, provided, that if he recommends any increases in the City budget, he shall recommend the method of financing such expenditures; and provided further, that if he proposes curtailments of services, such recommendations and his reasons therefore shall be specific.
+The Mayor shall be charged with the duty of making recommendations to the Council on all matters of policy and program which require Council decision, provided, that if a recommendation to increases in the City budget, the Mayor shall recommend the method of financing such expenditures; and provided further, that if a proposal to curtailments of services, such recommendations and the reasons therefore shall be specific.
 The Mayor shall have the primary, but not exclusive, responsibility for interpreting the policies, programs and needs of the City government to the community.
-He may also, on his own account, inform the community on any matters of policy or program which he believes the welfare of the community makes necessary.
-It shall be the duty of the Mayor to represent the Council in its relationships with civic groups within the City, and by direction of the Council, he shall represent the City in its relationships with other governmental agencies on matters of policy and program.
+The Mayor may also inform the community on any matters of policy or program which is believed to be for the welfare of the community.
+It shall be the duty of the Mayor to represent the Council in its relationships with civic groups within the City, and by direction of the Council, shall represent the City in its relationships with other governmental agencies on matters of policy and program.

-The Mayor shall preside at meetings of the Council and shall have a vote as a member of the Council.
-He shall have no power to veto any ordinance or resolution adopted by the Council.
+The Mayor shall preside at meetings of the Council and shall have a vote as a member of the Council, but shall have no power to veto any ordinance or resolution adopted by the Council.

 The Mayor shall have authority to preserve order at all Council meetings and to move or cause the removal of any person from any meeting of the Council for disorderly conduct, to enforce the rules of the Council, and to determine the order of business under the rules of the Council.